segmentio/segment-docs/src/connections/functions/copilot.md

 ## Example prompts

-This table lists examples of prompts you can use with Functions Copilot:
+This table lists examples prompts you can use with Functions Copilot:

 | Function Type                    | Example Prompts                                                                                                                                |
 | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |